mpu/gthreads-art/code0.md

 ## Code 0: Foundations

-Here we use the knowledge we have of the ABI from the last article to describe what is the critical information needed to represent a thread.
-Then we use this "program state" to interrupt and resume control flow of independent logical processes still while in C.
+Here we dive into the code to get a very small but effective implementation of green threads.
+We will use the knowledge of the ABI to craft a data structure representing an execution thread.
+This structure will then be used to interrupt and restore the control flow hence providing the base building block to get working user threads.

-You can find a git repository containing the code described here in the branch [code0](https://github.com/mpu/gthreads/tree/code0) of the Github repository.
+The code described here can be found in the [code0](https://github.com/mpu/gthreads/tree/code0) branch of the Github repository.
 A Makefile is included and should work on any platform having the GNU compilation toolkit installed.

 ### Annotated listing (gthr.c)